These healthy cereal bars are just like KIND bars, but you customize them and you control the amount of honey!

 My personal favorite gluten free cereal is puffed rice.
 You know, Rice Krispies-style cereal.
 There are a number of companies that make gluten free puffed rice.

-I usually buy Erewhon crisp rice cereal, since it's super simple and good quality.
+I used to buy Erewhon crisp rice cereal, but it's no longer available.
 If I can find it on sale, I'll also buy Nature's Path Organic Crispy Rice.
-Here are 5 brands of GF crisp rice cereal to try, to help you make an informed choice.
+Here are 4 brands of GF crisp rice cereal to try (excluding discontinued Erewhon cereals, sadly), to help you make an informed choice.

 Rules for customizing these simple homemade cereal bars

-If you're willing to make a batch or two of your own bars, a recipe like this one for gluten free cereal bars can really save the day.
+If you're willing to make a batch or two of your own bars, a gluten free cereal bars recipe like this one can really save the day.
 It's so easy to swap out one nut for another, or even some of the nuts for some dried fruit.

 There are a few rules to follow if you want to make cereal bars that actually hold together, instead of crumbling into a weepy mess in your hands.
 But you can still customize them in plenty of ways, and even cut back on the honey quite a bit.